 Relying on journalists not publishing the pupil-level data, as the Telegraph “assured” the DfE in 2013 for about 9 million records, handed out without hiding small numbers, is an utterly inadequate level of protection for pupils’ sensitive data.
 The Department overlooks that the release from the Department is a release of data into the pubic domain — charities, commercial businesses, the press — releases that the public do not expect.

 Requests to use national pupil data have also included for research for operational predictive policing.

-Children and families are refused subject access requests, so there is no safety check if these data are accurate or need corrected before use, or find out how they were used.
+Children and families are refused subject access requests, so there is no safety check if these data are accurate or need corrected before use, or for people to find out how their data were used.

 1. All children are vulnerable and their sensitive data must be safe.